 Helios Education Foundation Awards $2.1 Million Grant to Support Black Leadership Network Scholarships

-Helios Education Foundation has awarded the University of South Florida’s Black Leadership Network (BLN) a $2.1 million grant to support the future success of underrepresented students from across the USF System.
+Helios Education Foundation has awarded the University of South Florida’s Black Leadership Network (BLN) a $2.1 million grant to support the future success of underrepresented students at USF.

 The grant is divided into two parts, establishing a $2 million scholarship endowment that will provide future support for 40 students per year in perpetuity, and also contributes $120,000 immediately for scholarships, mentoring and leadership skills programming to help students graduate faster, better prepared and with less debt.

-The Black Leadership Network (BLN) was founded in December 2016 with a mission to enhance the education and leadership opportunities for African-American students in the USF System.
+The Black Leadership Network (BLN) was founded in December 2016 with a mission to enhance the education and leadership opportunities for African-American students at USF.
 The Helios grant increases the number of scholarships BLN can award in the upcoming year from 12 to at least 24 and provides an additional $20,000 for mentoring and professional development programming to further benefit the scholars.

 “Helios Education Foundation’s mission is to ensure more students, particularly first-generation, minority, and underrepresented students achieve a postsecondary degree,” said Helios Education Foundation President and CEO Paul Luna.
 “In partnership with the Black Leadership Network, we are proud to establish this endowment to allow more students, regardless of zip code, to experience the transformative power of education.”